HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 ## Check napari opens a czi image.

 During the course we'll be working with czi images.
-To open these the napari-aicsimageio plugin is needed.
-Let's check the plugin is working.
+To open these the BioIO package is needed.
+Let's check this package is working.

 Start napari.
 Note that if you've already done the previous test (tiff image) then it should not be necessary to run `conda activate napari-env`.